 What is the Octagon Barn and the Octagon Barn Center?

 The Octagon Barn and its surrounding buildings, which include the Milking Parlor, Calf Barn, and other structures, which will be known as the Octagon Barn Center, will be a landmark gateway to the City of San Luis Obispo that serves as a community gather place for recreation, education, conservation, and the arts.
 Since 1996, The Land Conservancy has led community efforts to lovingly restore the Octagon Barn which is now poised for new activity at the center of SLO County’s life.

 How Does the Octagon Barn Center Benefit You and Our Community?

 - Landmark venue and gathering space that will provide unique opportunities for businesses, vendors, and organizations to engage the community

-- Capacity of up to 200 people for public and private events such as music concerts, seminars, live performances, weddings, etc.
+- Capacity of up to 200 people for public and private events such as music concerts, seminars, live performances, farm markets, fundraisers, and weddings

 - New trailhead for the Bob Jones City-to-Sea Trail and a hub for three regional bicycle routes.
 For an image of the bicycle routes, click here.